Top tips to healthy living

 Encourage fresh air and outdoor activities

 There are some great ways to get outside and enjoy the fresh air together.
-It might be a regular family walk at a weekend or an area of the garden devoted to an outdoor project for the children or a new hobby that takes you all out together!
+It might be a regular family walk at a weekend, or an area of the garden devoted to an outdoor project for the children, or even a new hobby that takes you all out together!

 Fresh air colours rosy cheeks and that’s something that we all benefit from once in a while!

 Mornings and bedtimes can be the keys to a happy household.
 This is often when there is a lot to do in a small window of time.
 Children love to know what they are doing and what is expected of them, and routine can be a comfort to many children.

 Being organised helps, and a reward chart is a great way for speeding up the morning routine or games which make getting ready for school or bed fun!